 Dov A. Goldstein, M.D.

 Dr. Goldstein has been a director of ADMA since 2007.
-He has been a partner at Aisling Capital since 2008 and was employed as a principal at Aisling Capital from 2006 to 2008.
+He was employed as a principal at Aisling Capital from 2006 to 2008 and partner from 2008 through October 2017.
 Dr. Goldstein served as the Chief Financial Officer of Loxo Oncology, Inc. between July 2014 and January 2015, and has been its acting Chief Financial Officer since January 2015.
 From 2000 to 2005, Dr. Goldstein served as Chief Financial Officer of Vicuron Pharmaceuticals, Inc., which was acquired by Pfizer, Inc. in September 2005.
 Prior to joining Vicuron, Dr. Goldstein was Director of Venture Analysis at HealthCare Ventures.
 He also completed an internship in the Department of Medicine at Columbia-Presbyterian Hospital.
 Dr. Goldstein serves as a director of Cempra, Inc. and Esperion Therapeutics, Inc. and Loxo Oncology, Inc.